cslowik/kite-flyer/Readme.md

 KiteFlyer is a simple viewer app to load Kite prototypes on iOS devices.

-Perform a double three-finger tap to return to the prototype list.
+Perform a double three-finger tap to open the viewer menu during playback.